DLCV-Fall-2024/DLCV-Fall-2024-Final-1-frank/README.md

 * the resulted model weight will be stored in ./runs/detect/train/weights/best.pt

-Finally, to inference themodel and generating desired output for the regional task, run the following command:
+Finally, to inference the model and generate desired outputs for the regional task, run the following command:

     python3 inference.py